Profit Impact of Market Strategy: Criticisms and Limitations

 Causation versus correlation: A primary criticism is that correlation does not imply causation.
-The program identified a statistically significant relationship between profitability and market share, but this correlation cannot definitively establish a "true"causal relationship.
+The program identified a statistically significant relationship between profitability and market share, but this correlation does not definitively establish a "true" causal relationship.
 High market share may yield high profitability, but high profitability could also enable acquisition of market share, or a third factor could cause both.
 In the multivariate correlation analysis, high market share was associated with high profits, but high profits could have been associated with high market share, or a third factor common to both could have caused the correlation.
 Many analysts believe that it is possible to use a statistical causality test to determine causation, but if the whole problem is that correlation is insufficient to determine causation in the first place, then how can using another correlation, which is what is used in the tests, determine causation.
 The program has addressed these concerns through longitudinal time-series analysis enabled by multi-year data collection per SBU, which can provide stronger evidence for causal relationships than cross-sectional data alone, though this remains a methodological limitation of empirical research.
 The PIMS Cause-Effect Model explores the causal relationships between the relationships between PIMS variables in further detail.

 → In connection with the market share, already indicated and frequent allegations that correlations are used in the PIMS investigations to draw conclusions about causal relationships, i.e. correlation is equated with causality.
 However, this problem is too obvious not to have been examined in detail during the development of the PIMS program.
 Backhaus et al. formulate this aptly: "The primary field of application of regression analysis is the investigation of causal relationships (cause-effect relationships), which we can also refer to as 'The more the' relationships".
 Backhaus et al. (2006), p.
 46 (Emphasis in the original.)
 These authors then add the following: "It should be emphasized here that neither regression analysis nor other statistical methods can prove causalities beyond doubt.
 Rather, regression analysis can only prove correlations between variables.
 This is a necessary but not yet sufficient condition for causality."
 Backhaus et al. (2006), p.48 f.
 Within the framework of the PIMS studies, it was thus possible to determine causalities with the help of time series analyses due to the availability of data over longer periods.
 See, for example, Barylite (1994), p.
 61. Correlations in this sense, including in the PIMS program, initially give nothing other than a reason to investigate possible causalities substantiated and intensively.
-Causation cannot be investigated by statistical methods.
-Granger causality utilizes time series methods to examine statistical causation.
-However, both regression analysis and granger causality rely on correlations between variables.
-Correlation is not sufficient to determine causation.